NguyenAndrew/edd/README.md

 A: EDD can work with microservice and bounded contexts.
 Similar to how TDD and BDD works with these concepts.

-P: EDD is going to change how people think about microservice and bounded contexts, especially with how focused EDD is on composables pieces of value delivery
+P: EDD is going to change how people think about microservice and bounded contexts, especially with how focused EDD is on composables pieces of value delivery.

 <br>